CreativeGP/import-html/README.md

 # import-html
-You can include other html in your html.
+This is a little nodejs program in which you can include other html in your html.